prometheusresearch/rios/docs/source/assessment_specification.rst

                   for ``text`` data types, or empty arrays for ``enumerationSet`` or ``recordList`` data types).
-    :Type: Dependent on the type defined by the corresponding Field Object in the Instrument Definition.
-See following table:
+    :Type: Dependent on the type defined by the corresponding Field Object in the :doc:`Instrument Definition </instrument_specification>`.
+See
+           following table:

            ==================  ===================  ===========
            Field Data Type     JSON Data Type       Constraints